Course

 Factors of 60 are: 1 2 3 4 5 6 10 12 15 20 30 60

-loop is iterated from 1 to number.
-In each iteration, whether number is exactly divisible by i is checked (condition for i to be the factor of number) and the value of i is incremented by 1.
+In each iteration, whether num is exactly divisible by i is checked.
+It is the condition for i to be a factor of num.